larayeung/standardblog/abcusdaccountability/readme.md

 the right to record is an extension of the first amendment

 so you're stuck, because if they knows who's recorded her, she knows who to retaliate against.

+the scenario of walking into the board and presenting the misconduct